mui/base-ui/docs/data/base/components/field/field.md

 ### Custom validation

-In addition to the native HTML constraint validation, you can also add custom validation by passing a function that receives the control's `value` as a first argument on `Field.Root`:
+In addition to the native HTML constraint validation, you can also add custom validation by passing a function that receives the control's `value` as a first argument on `Field.Root` and returns a string or array of them if the field is invalid, and `null` otherwise.

 ```jsx
 <Field.Root